New venue, magic show coming to South Lake Tahoe

 With the new venue at Heavenly Village, “we now have a permanent home for the magic shows.”

-The space will also be available when there's dark spots in the schedule, ranging in all types of uses.
+The space will also be available for a range of uses when there are dark spots in the schedule.

-The magic shows, he said, provide something needed for families both residing and visiting South Lake Tahoe.
+The magic shows, Reder said, provide something for families both residing and visiting South Lake Tahoe.

 “There is so many families that come up to come up and magic seems to cross the demographics with age and language,” Reder said.
 “Most shows at the casinos are 21-plus so it can alienate people.”